by • January 18, 2023

-With the emergence of low-code and no-code tools, building an API is simpler and faster than ever.
-Given the ease of development, it is easy to overlook potential problems that can result in downstream effects throughout your business.
+With low-code tools on the rise, building an Application Programming Interface (API) is simpler than ever.
+Given the ease of development, it is easy to overlook potential problems.
 Taking a bit more time in the design phase can ensure the API is truly useful, secure, scalable, and stable.
-Here, we’ll discuss the top ten most common API developer mistakes to avoid and in doing so, give you every chance to develop a high quality API.
+Here, we’ll discuss the top ten most common API development mistakes to avoid.

 When error messages don’t make sense to the consumer, it creates unnecessary work on both ends.
 The consumer must spend hours troubleshooting an issue.
 You’ll end up having to help them and ultimately do some rework to create a more useful error message.
 Create helpful error messages by explaining exactly what each one means and what went wrong.
 Also, stick to using well-known status codes.